Azure-Samples/ms-identity-nodejs-webapi-onbehalfof-azurefunctions/README.md

 ### /.default scope and combined consent

-Notice that we have set the scope in the **client** app as `api://cd96451f-9709-4a95-b1f5-79da05cf8502/.default`, instead of `api://cd96451f-9709-4a95-b1f5-79da05cf8502/user_impersonation`? [/.default](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#the-default-scope) is a built-in scope for every application that refers to the static list of permissions configured on the application registration in **Azure Portal**.
-Basically, it bundles all the permissions in one scope, thus allowing you to grant combined consent to both the **client** app and the **web API**.
+Notice that we have set the scope in the **client** app as `api://cd96451f-9709-4a95-b1f5-79da05cf8502/.default`, instead of `api://cd96451f-9709-4a95-b1f5-79da05cf8502/access_as_user`? [/.default](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#the-default-scope) is a built-in scope for every application that refers to the static list of permissions configured on the application registration in **Azure Portal**.
+Basically, it bundles all the permissions from the function and MS Graph in one call, thus allowing you to grant combined consent to both the **client** app and the **web API**.

 Furthermore, we had configured the `knownClientApplications` attribute in **application manifest**.
 This attribute is used for bundling consent if you have a solution that contains two (or more) parts: a **client** app and a custom **web API**.
 If you enter the appID (clientID) of the client app into this array, the user will only have to consent once to the client app. **Azure AD** will know that consenting to the client means implicitly consenting to the web API.